 If the cat has not been sterilised or micro-chipped, the owner of that cat commits an offence.
 Cat owners that are not compliant with these requirements, after 1 November 2013 may be liable to fines of up to $5,000.

-Under certain circumstances, an exemption can be granted by your vet permitting your cat to not be sterilised or micro chipped.
-The Town will require documentation from your vet advising that the procedure would have a negative effect on your cat's health.
+Under certain circumstances, an exemption can be granted by a Vet permitting a cat to not be sterilised or micro chipped.
+The Town will require documentation from your Vet advising that the procedure would have a negative effect on your cat's health.

-Pensioners are eligible for a 50% discount to the applicable fee but must provide a current Pensioner Concession Card, State Concession Card, Veteran’s Card or a Senior’s Card together with a Commonwealth Senior’s Health Card as proof of eligibility.
+Eligible Pensioners are eligible for a 50% discount to the applicable fee but must provide a current Pensioner Concession Card, Pensioner State Concession Card, Veteran’s Pensioner Card (not a Veteran's Health Card) or a Senior’s Card together with a Commonwealth Senior’s Health Card as proof of eligibility.